Despire/interpreter/README.md

 # interpreter
-A interpreter written in go (tutorial from https://interpreterbook.com/)
+A interpreter written in go for a made up language.